wisoltech/arduino-getting-started/README.md

 ## Requirements & Compilation

 This project targets the Arduino environment.
-It requires avr-gcc, avr-libc, the Arduino SDK, and CMake.
+It requires the Arduino SDK and CMake.

 Clone the repository and make board specific settings in CMakeLists.txt.